Master's Degree in City Resilience Design and Management

 - 1 passport-size photo

-- A signed copy of the UIC Barcelona general terms and conditions (attached to the conﬁrmation e-mail you will receive after registering online)
+- A signed copy of the UIC Barcelona general conditions (download the form from the admission’s portal)

-- A signed copy of the UIC Barcelona data protection form (attached to the confirmation e-mail you will receive after registering online)
+- A signed copy of the UIC Barcelona data protection form (download the form from the admission’s portal)

-- Motivation letter specifying what you expect from this programme and why you think you should be accepted (please include your Skype username in your signature)
+- Motivation letter (in English; please include your Skype username in your signature)

 * Document must have an oﬃcial stamp from your university

-** If you are yet to receive your Diploma, please submit the proof of payment of the diploma issue fees or a document from your university certifying your expected date of graduation.
+** If you do not yet have your Diploma, please submit the proof of payment of the diploma issuance fees or a document from your university certifying your expected date of graduation.

 Accommodation and visas